 The following preset controls will help you create more interesting effects than those offered by the standard desaturation tool:

-- Black & White Creates monochromatic grayscale versions of your photos.
+- Black and White Creates monochromatic grayscale versions of your photos or turns them into a black and white image.

 - Sepia Tone: Adds a warm sepia tint to your pictures.